octue/octue-sdk-python/docs/source/testing_services.rst

 Notes:
-- If your app uses more than one child, simply provide more child emulators in the ``emulated_children`` list in the order they're asked questions in your app.
+- If your app uses more than one child, provide more child emulators in the ``emulated_children`` list in the order they're asked questions in your app.
 - If a given child is asked more than one question, provide a child emulator for each question asked in the same order the questions are asked.